litiantian257/agentbay-cli/docs/USER_GUIDE.md

 agentbay version
 ```

-For more details about Homebrew installation, visit the [ Homebrew-agentbay tap repository](https://github.com/aliyun/homebrew-agentbay).
+For more details about Homebrew installation, visit the [LINUX&MAC_INSTALL](./LINUX&MAC_INSTALL.md).

 ### Uninstallation